What Are Ducks?

 Selenium.
 Duck meat is a rich source of selenium.
-Selenium is an important mineral that can reduce the symptoms of chronic inflammation and can help to build your immune response.
+Selenium is an important mineral that can reduce the symptoms of chronic inflammation and can help build your immune response.

 Safely Handling Duck Poultry

-When handling duck meat you must practice the following safety measures to avoid cross-contamination or food poisoning:
+When handling duck meat, you must practice the following safety measures to avoid cross-contamination or food poisoning: